llmXive automated discovery

 What is llmXive?

 llmXive automates scientific discovery end-to-end.
-A registry of 28 specialist agents — brainstormer, flesh-out, specifier, clarifier, planner, tasker, implementer, reviewer, paper-writer, figure-generator, statistician, proofreader, LaTeX builder, citation validator, and others — drives each project through two complete Spec Kit pipelines: one for the research itself and one for the paper that reports it.
+A registry of specialist agents — brainstormer, flesh-out, specifier, clarifier, planner, tasker, implementer, paper-writer, figure-generator, statistician, proofreader, LaTeX builder, citation validator, and others, plus two panels of focused review lenses — drives each project through two complete Spec Kit pipelines: one for the research itself and one for the paper that reports it.

 Spec Kit per project